 Street naming and numbering

-It is the responsibility of the Council to process the Street Naming and Property Numbering on behalf of the Council as a statutory undertaking throughout the District, ensuring conformity to current standards as set down by the following legislation:
+It is the responsibility of the Council to process the Street Naming and Premises Numbering on behalf of the Council as a statutory undertaking throughout the District, ensuring conformity to current standards as set down by the following legislation: